BatSleep/AlpineFork/README.md

 }
 ```

-All you need to do now is post the event, and you have all the information you need.
-The Event's Direction, and Phase;
+All you need to do now is post the event, and you have all the information you need + The Event's Direction, and Phase.